vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ### Making Tertiary Branches

-- To make tertiary branches, we'll repeat the same process expect we will only select 6 faces to make branches with 8 sides.
+- To make tertiary branches, we'll repeat the same process, except we will only select 6 faces to make branches with 8 sides.

 <figure> <img src = "../assets/images/02_maya_tree_11.gif"></figure>

 ### Duplicating Branches

-Since we doing all this work to make a single branch, it would be great to learn how to duplicate this work to other parts of our model.
+Since we are doing all this work to make a single branch, it would be great to learn how to duplicate this work to other parts of our model.

 - Begin by creating a new hole in our model, similar to the size of the branch we want to duplicate.